 Early History of the Tille family

 This web page shows only a small excerpt of our Tille research.
-Another 95 words (7 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tille History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tille History in all our PDF Extended History products and printed products wherever possible.